 Taking medicines out of the UK

-If you want to take any sort of medicine with you - either prescribed or bought from a pharmacist - find out if there are any restrictions on taking it in and out of the UK or the country you are visiting.
-This is particularly important for patients on growth hormone (GH).
+If you want to take any sort of medicine with you -either prescribed or bought from a pharmacist -find out if there are any restrictions on taking it in and out of the UK or the country you are visiting.
+This is particularly important if you take growth hormone (GH).
 Ask the relevant Embassy or High Commission or telephone the Home Office for advice (0207 035 4848).

 Always carry medicines in a correctly labelled container, as issued by the pharmacist.
 The letter from your doctor, repeat prescription script and personal health record card giving details of the drug prescribed will help you in case you need it to get you through Customs.
-For further useful information, please visit the Gov.UK website.
+The government website has information on bringing prescribed drugs back into the UK.